RAbraham/mercylog/book/_build/html/_sources/teaching/essence.md

 assert run_recursive(database, rules, query) == {intermediate("B", "A", "D"), intermediate("C", "A", "D")}
 ```

++++

+That's it!
+If you found it interesting, check out [Mercylog](https://github.com/RAbraham/mercylog), a Datalog inspired library in Python.

 ## Extra Extra.
 Read All About It
 * This post was inspired by this [post](https://dodisturb.me/posts/2018-12-25-The-Essence-of-Datalog.html).